Tiara Springer-Love, Director of Youth Power

-Robbie Lettieri, Youth Peer Services Training and Credentialing Manager
+Robbie Lettieri, Director of Youth Training

 Zack Kilmer, Public Policy & AMPLIFY-NY Coordinator

 Zack Kilmer is an autistic LGBTQ+ young adult who has had a passion for activism and civics since he was a child.
 Raised by a single mother and brought up in special education programs, Zack knows the struggles young people face and wants to change the system to better suit their needs.
-He is excited and honored to be working with YOUTH POWER! to achieve that goal.
-Before joining YP!, Zack graduated from SUNY Brockport with a bachelor’s degree in English & Political Science.
+He is excited and honored to be working with Youth Power to achieve that goal.
+Before joining Youth Power, Zack graduated from SUNY Brockport with a bachelor’s degree in English & Political Science.
 Shortly after, he worked on the New York 19th District 2016 Congressional Election in support of Zephyr Teachout.
 He then used the skills learned in that race to run his own campaign for Town Council in his hometown of East Greenbush.

 Laura Callen is a compassionate leader who strives to provide a space for others to feel heard.
 Her experience navigating the mental health system for herself has given her the ability to assist others.
 As a teenager Laura struggled with anxiety and without the proper supports, she began to suffer.
 It was during her undergrad at Stony Brook University where she began seeking services to get the support she needed.
 With a Bachelors in Psychology and currently working towards a Masters in Human services she actively and consistently is strengthening her leadership style to empower youth across Long Island.
 Before joining Youth Power, Laura worked with children/young adults who have been diagnosed with various Intellectual, Developmental Disabilities and complex mental illness comorbidities.
 Laura is committed to becoming that anchor for those in the community who feel that they are alone while showing them the power that they have to navigate and thrive in these systems.